nkpgardose/nkpgardose/README.md

 ## Hey, I'm Neil 👋

-> Senior Frontend Engineer based in Australia.
+> Senior Software Engineer based in Australia.
+>
 > I build, prototype, and scale web apps — mostly with React, TypeScript, and a healthy obsession with good DX.

 ---